 (of 100 and 150 words respectively)

-Three are the areas on which you can work to pass the writing section of CILS, CELI, and PLIDA: grammar, cohesion, and coherence.
+If you already know some vocabulary, three are the areas on which you can work to pass the writing section of CILS, CELI, and PLIDA: grammar, cohesion, and coherence.

 Cohesion allows you to link two or more sentences or paragraphs on a lexical level, usually using connectives such as: infatti, perciò, comunque, mentre, innanzitutto, etc – For a list of the most used Italian connectives see i connettivi.